veer66/Yaitron/README.md

 Yaitron
 =======

-Yaitron English-Thai and Thai-English dictionary based on LEXiTRON.
+Yaitron English-Thai and Thai-English dictionary based on LEXiTRON created since May 2006.
+An objective of Yaitron is to built a dictionary that is formatted in well formed XML and easy to be manipulated by machine.

 LICENSE
 -------